-Under this program, the interest rate is minimum and can be applied to all the federal and private loans.
-The interest rate is kept at 6% so that the loan does not increase immediately, following the active-duty service.
+Under this program, the interest rate is minimum and can be applied to all federal and private loans.
+The interest rate is 6% so that the loan does not increase immediately, during the active-duty service.

 This helps the borrowers to get low-interest rates on loans and avoid the high-interest rate on loans offered by the private lending companies as the interest rate is said to be higher for private loans as compared to federal student loans.

 This act was passed by President George Bush back in 2003 long after the Soldiers and Sailors Civil Relief Act (SSCRA) of 1940.